-In short, appellant argues (reply brief) that the duress he acted under "was grounded in the obedient and respectful
+In short, appellant argues (reply brief) that the duress he acted under "was grounded in the obedient and respectful relationship that he had with his father," refusal to obey could have caused irreparable harm to that relationship.

 12/ (Cont'd.)